Mwiche96/OhMyGrid/docs/starter-kit.md

 ### <div class="stradegy-header">Reporting Issues in the Grid using iD</div></h3>

 The fastest and easiest way to contribute to your electrical grid is by adding notes where you see missing or incorrect information in OpenStreetMap.
-You can do this fully anonymously—no login required.
+You can do this fully anonymously with no login required.

 <div style="float: right; margin: 5px 0 10px 20px; width: 350px;">
   <img src="../images/starter-kit/easy-notes.jpg" class="img-border" style="width: 100%;">